vsrana-ai/AnnoSUM-MI/README.md

 ```

 ### Supplementary Material
+* `Prompts_Sum`: This file contains a variety of prompts (zero-shot, one-shot, and few-shot) used to generate the summaries of MI sessions.
-* `Prompts`: This file contains the original MI dialogues of the training dataset.
+* `Prompts_Anno`: This file contains the prompts used in one-shot and few-shot context settings to perform LLM-based annotation of MI summaries.
 *